fsavje/math-with-slack/README.md

 As with TeX, use `$ ... $` for inline math and `$$ ... $$` for display-style math.
 If you need to write a lot of dollar-signs in a message and want to prevent rendering, use backslash to escape them: `\$`.

 Note that only users with MathJax injected in their client will see the rendered version of your math.
-Users with the standard client will see the equations just as you wrote them.
+Users with the standard client will see the equations just as you wrote them (i.e., unrendered including the dollar signs).

 ## How does it work?